Travel insurance is a policy that can protect you should an accident or loss occur, prior or during your trip in the UK

 You can find out how much travel insurance will cost you by getting a quote below.
 It takes just a few minutes and you don’t need to provide many details.

 Don’t just choose the cheapest travel insurance.
 Use our travel insurance comparison tool to look at the options available and select the best travel insurance for you based on where you are going and what cover you will need.

 Our travel insurance comparison tool means when you need to compare travel insurance, getting a quote is simple and easy.
-First of all, put in where you are going and for how long, then provide details of yourself and the other people in your party.
+Firstly, put in where you are going and for how long, then provide details of yourself and the other people in your party.
 You will need to let us know if anyone has a pre-existing medical condition.
 Once you have put in all the details, we will give you a quote or a range of quotes.
 The whole process should only take a couple of minutes.
 When you have chosen which cover you would like to buy you can filter the results based on medical cover, cancellation cover, baggage cover or the amount of excess you need to accept.

 Then when you have chosen the right travel insurance cover for you, you can buy online by clicking through.
 It is that simple!